Rabdan/GeoGooMax/README.md

 # GeoGooMax

-Plugin for google search views from different regions.
-Supports the choice of visibility with the choice of the issuance language and only the region.
+Plugin for google search page views from specified location.
+Supports the choice of visibility with the choice of the issuance language and only the location.

 ![image](https://user-images.githubusercontent.com/24598025/111574766-79c84180-87f0-11eb-81d5-d39f20b5ee3a.png)